Traffic & Transit

 "Let me be clear: I support speed and red-light cameras because they are an important tool for police to improve roadway safety," Hwang said.
 "We also need to recognize the frustration and concern from residents who feel blindsided by the implementation.
 If people do not fully understand the program, we risk undermining the broader public safety mission."

-Fairfield First Selectperson Christine Vitale, as reported by CT Insider, said late this week that there are no plans to pause the beginning of issuing fines on Monday, but the program will continue to be reviewed.
+In a statement to Patch, Fairfield First Selectperson Christine Vitale said that there are no plans to pause the beginning of issuing fines on Monday, but the program will continue to be reviewed.

 Greenwich, which installed speed cameras in school zones last fall, halted the program after a few months due to complaints from residents.